TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 Note that the columns of $A$ are indeed linearly dependent.

-For the least squares solution we have to solve the system with augmented matrix
+For the least squares solution we have to solve the system with the  augmented matrix

 $$
    \left[\,A^TA \,| \,A^T \vect{b}\,\right] =